andryelsa/rsschool-cv/cv.md

 - Russian - native speaker;
 - English - A2.
   I try to learn English.
 I use google translate a lot.
 But it happens when I can read the text and understand the meaning.
 Passed the test, showed A2

+## Additional information

+I am an experienced programmer with a focus on web development and creating user interfaces.
+My goal is to create efficient and intuitive solutions for users.
+I have a lot of hobbies like reading, drawing, skating, etc. I also play hockey.